Topological phases of unitary dynamics: Classification in Clifford category: Descent and Ascent

 However, our ultimate object~$\clifqca(\dd,p)$ is not $\vtheory_n(\dd,p)$.
 The most relevant group is~$\vtheory_3(\dd,p)$, but our equivalence relation for unitaries is stronger (with fewer equivalence classes) and a Clifford QCA is not necessarily an $\eta$-unitary but is only a $\lambda^-$-unitary.
 The latter distinction is immaterial for $p$ odd by~\ref{thm:qhphp} but important for $p=2$.
 We will address these in~\S\ref{sec:cg}.

-We will mostly follow Ranicki~\cite{Ranicki2} and all results in this section are special cases of those there, except one minor difference in the going-up morphism~$\bass^\uparrow_{2\iota}$ from a Witt group to a unitary group, where our morphism lands in the $\lambda$-unitary group while Ranicki's lands in the $\eta$-unitary group.
-We will show later that Ranicki's map is correct, but this argument will come after~\ref{thm:oddBassExact}.
+We will mostly follow Ranicki~\cite{Ranicki2} and all results in this section are special cases of those there, except one minor difference in the going-up morphism~$\bass^\uparrow_{2\iota+1}$ from a unitary group to a Witt group, where our morphism lands in an even hermitian Witt group~$\switt^\pm$, while Ranicki's lands in a quadratic Witt group~$\qwitt^\pm$.
+See~\ref{thm:WittGroupOfForms} and~\ref{thm:hermitianMatrices} to recall the definitions.
+We will show in~\ref{thm:tildeBass} that Ranicki's map (after a minor correction) is well defined, but our logical flow is slightly different from Ranicki's.
 Also, it appears that the proof of~\cite[Lem.\,3.4]{Ranicki2} is not complete, so we present our amended calculation in~\ref{thm:up-down-and-down-up}.
 Our exposition will be self-contained, except the Quillen--Suslin--Swan theorem~\cite{Suslin1977Stability,Swan1978}.